IBM-Cloud/docs/local/index.md

 You can expect a process similar to the following list for the initial deployment and configuration of your environment.
 For details about who is responsible for each task, see [Roles and responsibilities](../local/index.html#rolesresponsibilities).

 <ol>
 <li>You provide the VMware configuration that meets the specifications for compute resources, networking, and storage.
-For more information about the infrastructure requirements, see [{{site.data.keyword.Bluemix_notm}} Local infrastructure requirements](../local/index.html#localinfra).</li>
+For more information about the infrastructure requirements, see <a href="../local/index.html#localinfra">{{site.data.keyword.Bluemix_notm}} Local infrastructure requirements</a>.</li>
 <li>You provide the vCenter cluster credentials to be used by the inception virtual machine.
 You must provide the following information:
 <ul>
 <li>Name of the VMware cluster</li>